punctum-im/protocol-old/PROTOCOL.md

 Users, conferences, channels and messages are objects.

-Every object MUST have a numerical ID, which allows it to be quickly located and accessed.
-These numerical IDs MUST begin at the value of 0, and increase upon every registered object.
+Every object MUST have a unique ID, which allows it to be quickly located and accessed.
 Object IDs MUST NOT overlap.
 You **cannot** change an object's ID once it's been assigned.

 Information about IDs can be accessed through